Beasts of NL East: Braves beat Phils for 4th straight title - WHIZ News

 Riley, bolstering his improbable MVP candidacy, added to the lead with his 33rd homer in the fourth.
 He drove in another run with a broken-bat single in the fifth to extend the lead to 5-0.

+Ozzie Albies, who also figures to be part of the MVP race, threw his support to Riley.

+“He’s been carrying this team,” Albies said.
+“He did a great, great job.
+He had a great season.”

-That was more than enough for Anderson (9-5), who appears to be rounding into the sort of form he showed during the 2020 postseason as a rookie.
+It was more than enough run support for Anderson (9-5), who appears to be rounding into the sort of form he showed during the 2020 postseason as a rookie.

-Anderson pitched six scoreless innings of one-hit ball before yielding a two-run homer to Andrew McCutchen in the seventh.
+Anderson pitched six innings of one-hit ball before yielding a two-run homer to Andrew McCutchen in the seventh.
 A.J.
-Minter, Luke Jackson and Will Smith worked the final three innings, with Smith earning his 37th save.
+Minter, Luke Jackson and Will Smith worked the final three innings, with Smith breezing through the ninths to earn his 37th save.

-The Braves endured plenty of obstacles on their way to another division title.
+In a way, the finish was a bit out of character considering all the obstacles that were thrown Atlanta’s way.

 Star outfielder Ronald Acuña Jr. was lost to a season-ending knee injury, while former ace Mike Soroka didn’t make an expected comeback after tearing his Achilles tendon for the second time.